dnsimple/dnsimple-support/content/articles/domains-it.markdown

 ---
-title: .it Domains
+title: .IT Domains
 excerpt: This article explains the requirements for .it domain names.
 categories:
 - Domains
 ---

-# .it Domain Names
+# .IT Domain Names

 * TOC
 {:toc}